• Home

 by Sarah

-disclaimer: We were sent a set of EZ Grip Balls to try, all thoughts are entirely our own.
-For many months now my family and I have been frozen to the bone.
-While some states experienced a rather mild winter, here in my hometown its been nonstop freezing temperatures and snow.
+Disclaimer: We were sent a set of EZ Grip Balls to try; all thoughts are entirely our own.
+For many months now, my family and I have been frozen to the bone.
+While some states experienced a rather mild winter, here in my hometown, it's been nonstop freezing temperatures and snow.
 When Jimmy, the groundhog, predicted an early spring it seemed too good to be true.
-Were we actually going to see a thaw in the frozen ground and experience the sun again?
-As it turned out, yes we would!
-Its been a slow thaw but nonetheless spring has arrived.
+Were we going to see a thaw in the frozen ground and experience the sun again?
+As it turned out, yes, we would!
+It has been a slow thaw, but spring has arrived.
 (Yes, it snows in May in Wisconsin !)
 We're still experiencing cooler temperatures than we'd like and are super jealous of southern states who are rejoicing in summer weather but I know we'll get there soon.
 It's only a matter of time before summer weather starts streaming in.
-Of course until then we're still stuck in doors for most of the day but thankfully for us we've been creative with the ways we've started keeping ourselves amused until the arrival … [Read more...]
+Of course until then we're still stuck in doors for most of the day but thankfully for us we've been creative with the ways we've started keeping ourselves amused until the arrival of summer. … [Read more...]

 Filed Under: Girl Scouts, Reviews Tagged With: reviews